nolafs/renaissance-website/site/content/case-studies/private-division.md

 Prominent Guardian coverage for announcement

 ![Ancestors](/images/uploads/case-privatedivision-ancestorslogo.jpg "Corporate media coverage for Ancestors & record of influencer coverage for launch with UK as the #3 territory")

+Corporate media coverage for Ancestors & record of influencer coverage for launch with UK as the #3 territory

 ![Disintegration](/images/uploads/case-privatedivision-disintegrationlogo.jpg " Edge announcement brokered by Renaissance")

+ Edge announcement brokered by Renaissance

 ![Kerbal Space Program 2](/images/uploads/case-privatedivision-kerbal2logo.jpg " PC Gamer coverage from announcement at Gamescom 2019")

+ PC Gamer coverage from announcement at Gamescom 2019